apps-on-air/AppsOnAir-flutter-AppLink/README.md

 ## ![pub package](https://appsonair.com/images/logo.svg)
 # AppsOnAir-flutter-AppLink

-**AppsOnAir-flutter-AppLink** enables you to handle deep links, and in-app routing seamlessly in your Android app.
+**AppsOnAir-flutter-AppLink** enables you to handle deep links, and in-app routing seamlessly in your app.
 With a simple integration, you can configure, manage, and act on links from the web dashboard in real time and for more detail refer [documentation](https://documentation.appsonair.com/MobileQuickstart/GettingStarted/).

 ## ⚠️ Important Notice ⚠️